Admission Requirements

 or - their best 3 GCE Advanced level (A2) subjects from one academic year plus one Advanced Subsidiary level (AS) in a different subject from the same or the preceding academic year only.

 Students may not combine grades achieved in different sittings of their GCE Advanced level (A2) examinations for the purpose of scoring.
-However, examinations taken in January and June of the same year are counted as a single sitting.
+However, examinations taken in one academic year are counted as a single sitting.

 Cambridge Pre-U